sdcastillo/PA-R-Study-Manual/docs/05-linear-models.md

 2. A **link function**: between the random component and the covariates: $g(\mu(X)) = X\beta$ where $\mu = E[Y|X]$

-We create a function that takes in $X$ and returns a gaussian random variable with mean equal to the inverse link of $X$.
-If we say that the link is the log, then the inverse link is the exponent.
+Using this definition, we create a function that takes in data $x$ and returns a guassian random variable that has mean equal to the inverse link, which in the case of a log link is the exponent.
+We add 10 to $x$ so that the values will always be positive, as will be described later on.

 ```r